adisakshya/JustShareIt/README.md

 - After successful startup, the app will be available
 	- At ```http://<your-ip-address>:5001/JustShareIt/admin/dashboard``` for the admin (sender).
 	- At ```http://<your-ip-address>:5001/JustShareIt/user``` for the user (receiver).
+	- Admin (sender) can add the files to share from admin-dashboard.
+	- Users can access shared files from user-dashboard, after access-request is approved by the admin.
 - To stop the services run, ```$ sh stop.sh```
 	- Adding a "-r" argument like ```$ stop.sh -r```, cleans all the app containers & volume mounts, and reset the app to default configurations.
 	- Executing the above command without "-r", simply stops all services and don't reset to default.